willowtreeapps/PinkyPromise/README.md

 - `Result` - A value or error. `Result` adapts the return-or-throw function pattern for asynchronous operations with callbacks.
 - `Promise` - An operation that produces a `Result` sometime after it is called. `Promise`s can be composed and sequenced.

+Please see `PinkyPromise.playground` for more examples and insight.

 PinkyPromise is meant to be a lightweight functional tool that does a lot of heavy lifting.
 A natural next step beyond these two types is an [Observable](https://www.youtube.com/watch?v=looJcaeboBY).
-You might use PinkyPromise a stepping stone on the way to learning [RxSwift](https://github.com/ReactiveX/RxSwift), which we recommend.
+You might use PinkyPromise as a stepping stone on the way to learning [RxSwift](https://github.com/ReactiveX/RxSwift), which we recommend.

-## Documentation

-Please see `PinkyPromise.playground` for examples and insight.

 ## Tests

-We use `scan` from [Fastlane Tools](https://fastlane.tools) to run tests.
-You can also run them in Xcode.
+We intend to keep PinkyPromise fully unit tested.

+You can run tests in Xcode, or use `scan` from [Fastlane Tools](https://fastlane.tools).

 ## Project Roadmap

-- Fill out PromiseTests.
-- Add a Playground page with example Promise factory methods and call sites.
 - CocoaPods?
 Carthage?
 - More Promise transformations?

+## Contributing to PinkyPromise

+Contributions are welcome.
+Please see the [Contributing guidelines](CONTRIBUTING.md).

+PinkyPromise has adopted the code of conduct defined by the [Contributor Covenant](http://contributor-covenant.org), the same used by the [Swift language](https://swift.org) and countless other open source software teams.